borisrepl/boris/README.md

 ## Architecture Overview

 This section of the README only applies to those curious enough to read the code.
+Boris is quite different to other PHP REPLs, because it deals with fatal errors (not Exceptions, fatal errors) in a special way.

 Boris will only work on POSIX systems (Linux and Mac OS).
-This is primarily because it depends on the ability to fork.
-If anybody knows how to make this approach work in Windows, do submit a pull request.
+This is primarily because it depends on the ability to fork, but also because it plays with signals a lot too.

-Boris is composed of two parts:
+Boris is made up of two parts:

   1. A REPL worker process, which receives expressions to evaluate and print
   2. A readline client, which simply takes your input, sends it to the worker